5agado/5agado.github.io/aboutme.md

 *"50% Data-Science and 50% Graphics."*

-I'm a data-engineer at Zalando Dublin, working on putting machine-learning solutions in production.
+I'm a data-scientist at Zalando Dublin, working on putting machine-learning solutions in production.
 My main expertise is on deep-learning, computer-vision and generative-models.
 [Python is love]

 I also produce plenty of graphics by combining deep generative-models, procedural 3D art (Blender <3) and traditional drawing.